Scrap Yarn Projects and Stash Busting Guide — Make the Most of Leftovers

 150 to 300 yards: Hats, cowls, baby booties, wrist warmers, and chunky scarves.
 A basic adult beanie in worsted weight needs roughly 150 to 200 yards.

 300 to 600 yards: Scarves, shawlettes, baby blankets (small), and simple bags.
+Combining three or four scraps in this range opens up colorwork possibilities.

 600 yards and above: Blankets, adult garments, large shawls, and temperature projects.
+This is where scrap yarn really shines — a scrappy blanket can use dozens of colors from your stash.

-Color Planning Tips:
+Color Planning Tips

 Real Project Examples